|Contact Information for Financial Aid|

 Scholarships are primarily awarded based on merit from donor funds with specific criteria.
 Therefore, satisfactory progress standards are different from those for financial aid.
 In most cases scholarship recipients must meet both financial aid SAP and scholarship SAP.
 Scholarship recipients should refer to the standards below for any scholarships awarded.

-General Eligibility: Scholarships are awarded to eligible students who are admitted to degree-granting programs at the University of Nevada, Reno.
-They are primarily awarded based on academic merit, thus a high standard of academic performance is expected.
-Each recipient receives an award notification directing them to review their scholarship’s award criteria.
-For multiple awards with differing requirements, adhering to the highest required standard ensures continuation of all awarded.
+General Eligibility: Scholarships are awarded to students who are admitted to degree-granting programs at the University of Nevada, Reno and continuing students who have completed the annual general scholarship application within MyNEVADA (available each November to February 1).
+They are primarily awarded based on alignment with donor criteria and academic merit, thus a high standard of academic performance is expected.
+Each recipient receives an award notification directing them to review their scholarship's award criteria.
+For multiple awards with differing requirements, adhering to the highest required standard is recommended.

-Satisfactory progress reviews only consider coursework and grades completed at the University of Nevada, Reno.
-Coursework completed at another institution does not count towards semester and academic year credit and GPA minimums.
+Satisfactory progress reviews only consider coursework and grades completed at the University of Nevada, Reno, with the exception of USAC and other formal study abroad programs offered by UNR.
+Coursework completed at another institution, with the study abroad exception noted above, does not count towards semester and academic year credit and GPA minimums.

 Minimum Credit Requirements: Most scholarships require full time enrollment with a minimum of 12 credits for undergraduate students and 9 credits for graduates per semester.
 Students with less than 12 credits remaining to complete their undergraduate degree requirements may still receive their scholarships in their final term as long as they are enrolled for a minimum of 6 university credits and have applied for graduation.
 Awards requiring full time enrollment will be released to graduate students in a minimum of 6 university graduate credits if they also have an assistantship for that academic term.